Last Updated 2/4/2020

 Issue: The economic cost of natural disasters has an immense impact on the U.S. economy.
-Natural catastrophes reached $91 billion in total costs 2018, the 4th highest total costs only behind the years 2017, 2005 and 2012.
-In 2017, economic losses reached a record $307 billion, largely due to wildfire and hurricane losses.
+Natural catastrophes topped $232 billion in total costs in 2019, with insured losses covering $71 billion.
+Insured losses in 2019 were significantly lower than the record $157 billion in 2017 and $100 billion in 2018.
 In terms of insured losses, ten of the nation's costliest catastrophes have occurred in the past two decades.
-Eight of these where hurricanes.1 Insurance plays a large part in helping with the economic recovery following catastrophic events.
-However, according to a recent Aon report, the portion of economic losses not covered by insurance (insurance gap) was 60 percent in 2018*.2
+Eight of these were hurricanes.
+Insurance plays a large part in helping with the economic recovery following catastrophic events.
+However, according to a 2019 Aon report, the portion of economic losses not covered by insurance (insurance gap) was $161 billion.

-Beyond reducing the insurance gap, the growing frequency and severity of natural catastrophes warrant greater focus on resiliency.
-For this reason, there has been increased global engagement in the insurance sector on resiliency to climate-related risks.
+There has also been increased global engagement in the insurance sector on resiliency to climate-related risks.
 The Financial Stability Board's industry-led Task Force on Climate-related Financial Disclosures (TCFD) released its final recommendation in 2017 for a framework to identify, manage and disclose climate risks and opportunities.
 In 2018, the European Commission presented its Action Plan on Sustainable Finance, underlining the importance of involving the finance industry in climate change mitigation.
 Insurance supervisors began examining the impact of climate change through the Sustainability Insurance Forum (SIF) in 2016.
 In 2017, the SIF released a statement in support of the TCFD recommendations and implemented a survey process for supervisors to share their efforts to address climate risks.
 In 2018, the SIF and IAIS worked to develop guidance on climate change and insurance supervision.

 Status: The rising likelihood of extreme and catastrophic weather events makes monitoring the frequency and impact of natural disasters a critical regulatory function.
 NAIC members have taken an active role in educating Congress and providing technical feedback on various proposals regarding natural catastrophes.
 Over the last several years, NAIC members have met with members of Congress and have regularly testified on these important issues, stressing the important role of the states in effectively managing a natural disaster response.